stdombek/docs/content/en/docs/Bulk Edit/_index.md

 The options available for setting criteria include: **Statuses**, **Record types**, **Started**, **Ended**, and **User**.

-To set criteria and preview bulk edit logs, follow these steps:
+To set criteria and preview bulk edit logs:

 1. Click on the **Logs** tab in the **Set criteria** pane.
 2. Under the **Statuses** accordion, select the status for the bulk edit log by checking the appropriate box: